 - Balanced Scorecard: Expert Performers identify the competencies needed to achieve the desired organizational goals across the complete spectrum of the organization.
 For example, the scorecard might measure organizational performance across a number of perspectives, such as financial, customers, internal business processes, and learning and growth.
 This method works best for the upper ranks of leaders.
 Its goal is to base performance on several indicators that measure the ability for long-term growth, rather than strictly measuring short-term financial success.

 - Customer Service Standards: The only competencies measured are those that help meet required customer service standards.
 It is used in organizations where performance-oriented budgets are appropriated for service standards, not line items.

 - Interviews: Investigate the attributes of the superior and average performers with critical behavior interviews.
 In these interviews, individuals describe work situations in which they were both effective and ineffective.
 The interviewer does not know if the person being interviewed is an average or superior performer.
 The analysis produces two sets of competencies: (1) minimum competencies that apply to both average and superior performers, and (2) major competencies that apply only to superior performers.
 Note that the second list of competencies will become a requirement for the average performers.

 - Have job incumbents rate the competencies in terms of their importance for superior job performance.
 Their responses are then used to develop an inventory that contains the "best estimate" characteristics of superior performers.

-Once the results of the validation process have been collected and compiled, the Competency Team uses the information to revise the instrument.
+Once the results of the validation process have been collected and compiled, the team uses the information to revise the instrument.
 You might have to go through this process several times until the Focus Team is satisfied with the end results.
 Sometimes it is helpful to use a different methodology for each iteration of the validation process.
-Your completed competency model should have some similar components as Leadership Competency Model:
+Your completed competency model should have some similar components as the Leadership Competency Model:

 - The competencies are divided into major groups (in this case - core, leadership, and professional).